 Use the Pagination Formatting section to adjust the text that displays at the bottom of blog pages and blog posts.
 Use the variables to choose what text displays.

-Use the Commenting / Permission Options section to determine who can comment on blog posts and whether they can add URLs to their comments.
+In the Commenting / Permission Options section of configuration, choose who can comment on blog posts and whether they can add URLs to their comments.

 For more information, visit Managing comments.